 Credited from: CHANNELNEWSASIA

-Ukrainian President Volodymyr Zelensky announced on Saturday that Ukraine and the United Arab Emirates (UAE) have agreed to cooperate on defense in response to increasing threats from Iranian drone strikes.
-During an unannounced visit to the UAE, Zelensky met with Emirati President Mohamed bin Zayed Al Nahyan, stating they "agreed to cooperate in the field of security and defense," and that their teams would finalize the details of this cooperation, according to channelnewsasia and reuters.
+Ukrainian President Volodymyr Zelensky announced on Saturday that Ukraine and the United Arab Emirates (UAE) have agreed to cooperate in the field of security and defense.
+This agreement comes amid heightened concerns over Iranian drone strikes in the region, which have posed new security challenges for Gulf nations.
+Zelensky stated that he met with Emirati President Sheikh Mohammed bin Zayed Al Nahyan, and they "agreed to cooperate in the field of security and defense," promising that their teams will finalize the details shortly.
+The cooperation agreement highlights Ukraine's growing influence in defense technology, particularly regarding drone warfare capabilities, according to Channel News Asia and Reuters.